80 farmers come together to help Avon neighbor

-AVON, Illinois – Two months ago Andy Pecharich could barely stand, let alone take care of his farm.
-He’s recovering from a double lung transplant.
+AVON, Illinois - Two months ago Andy Pecharich could barely stand, let alone take care of his farm.

 He's recovering from a double lung transplant.